 Forensic Access to Encrypted BitLocker, PGP and TrueCrypt Containers

 Perform the complete forensic analysis of encrypted disks and volumes protected with desktop and portable versions of BitLocker, PGP, TrueCrypt and its successors.
 Elcomsoft Forensic Disk Decryptor allows instant access to encrypted data by mounting or decrypting encrypted volumes using decryption keys found in the computer’s RAM, memory dumps or hibernation files.

 ElcomSoft offers investigators a fast, easy way to access encrypted information stored in crypto containers created by BitLocker, PGP and TrueCrypt.

 Access is provided by either decrypting the entire content of an encrypted volume or by mounting the volume as a drive letter in unlocked, unencrypted mode.
 Both operations can be done with volumes as attached disks (physical or logical) or raw images; for PGP and BitLocker, decryption and mounting can be performed using recovery key (if available).

-In complete decryption mode, Elcomsoft Forensic Disk Decryptor will automatically decrypt the entire content of the encrypted container, providing investigators with full, unrestricted access to absolutely all information stored on encrypted volumes.
+Elcomsoft Forensic Disk Decryptor can automatically decrypt the entire content of the encrypted container, providing investigators with full, unrestricted access to all information stored on encrypted volumes

 Real-Time Access to Encrypted Information